-Offline browsing in Google Chrome is what many Chrome users are looking for.
+Offline browsing in Mozilla Firefox or Google Chrome is what many users are looking for.
 When you are connected to the Internet and visit any website, it shows the latest web pages by fetching from the server.
-But, what if you are not connected to internet and still want to access the web pages which you have recently visited?
-Suppose, you are traveling and not in the condition to get the internet connection, but still want to access the previously visited webpages in Google Chrome?
+But what if you are not connected to the internet and still want to access the web pages which you have recently visited?
+Suppose you are traveling and not in the condition to get the internet connection, but still want to access the previously visited webpages.
 Then, this article is for you.
-I will let you know how to do offline browsing in Google Chrome.
+I will let you know how to do offline browsing in Firefox or Chrome.

 Offline Browsing in Google Chrome

 UPDATE: THis flag has been removed in Chrome so this feature does not work in Chrome anymore.

 First make sure that, you have the latest version of Google Chrome installed. \Next, open the Google Chrome and type “Chrome://flags” in the address bar and hit enter.